b97jre/RNAseqcourse/source/isoform-denovo.rst

 A description of the dataset can be found at: https://export.uppmax.uu.se/b2013006/courses/RNAseq201410/build/html/courseSource/intro.html

-To acces the data there are two options.
+To access the data there are two options.

 If you are working on uppmax
 ----------------------------